GGCL7/Graph-RPI-Experiments/README.md

 - **Ablation experiments**: Includes scripts to evaluate the effect of different design choices such as feature fusion strategies (`different feature fusion.py`), GNN variants (`different GNN layers.py`), negative sampling strategies (`different negative sampling strategies.py`), masking ratio and alpha hyperparameters (`mask ratio and alpha value settings.py`), and supervised vs. self-supervised regimes (`supervised and self-supervised regimes.py`).

-- **Comparison methods**: Provides implementations or wrappers for multiple RPI or LPI prediction baselines, including `LPI-CNNCP`, `LPI-SKMSC`, `RPI-capsGAN`, `RPI-MDLStack`, and `RPISeq`.
+- **Comparison methods**: Provides implementations or wrappers for multiple RPI or LPI prediction baselines, including `LPI-CNNCP`, `LPI-SKMSC`, `RPI-CapsGAN`, `RPI-MDLStack`, and `RPISeq`.
 These methods are evaluated under the same datasets and cross-validation settings for fair comparison.

 - **Five-fold cross-validation data**: Contains predefined fold partitions for all datasets used in the paper.
 These folds are used consistently across all models to ensure a fair and replicable evaluation.